 '''

 set server on

 hh:mm:ss MSG FROM SERVR : DMSIUH2027E Connection request on path 0

 is severed for reason = 7

 Ready;

+'''

 Figure 10.
-System Response after Entering SET SERVER ON Command '''
+System Response after Entering SET SERVER ON Command

 More information is now displayed at the REQUESTR terminal, as well.
-The complete screen of information is:
+The following information is displayed: